 This article intends to apprise the readers of what the Arab Peace Initiative 2002 was and analyzes the possibility of Saudi Arabia’s relations with Israel.
 This article also highlights the impacts of Saudi-Israel relations on Palestine and the entire Ummah.

 Arab Peace Initiative 2002

 The Arab Peace Initiative was a Saudi-led peace plan validated by the 22-member states of the Arab League in the Arab League Summit held in Beirut, Lebanon on 28th March 2002.
-It offered a comprehensive peace formula to Israel based on international norms.
+It offered a comprehensive peace formula to Israel based on international norms, and posed as a ‘solution to the Israel Palestine conflict‘.
 This initiative offered complete normalization of diplomatic ties and recognition of Israel’s right to exist in peace in the region in exchange for the latter’s complete withdrawal from all of the territories it occupied during the Six-Day War in June 1967.

 The initiative was led by the then Saudi emperor, King Abdullah, at the pinnacle of the Second Palestinian Intifada, sparked after a highly offensive visit to the Al-Aqsa Mosque by the former Prime Minister Ariel Sharon under the protection of 1,000 security personnel.
 The Arab states offered their neighbor, Israel, a comprehensive deal to halt the prevailing conflict.